 4. Projected levels of NGE in the cash-flow model must be consistent with the experience assumptions used in each scenario.
 Contract holder behavior assumptions in the model must be consistent with the NGE assumed in the model.

-5. The company may exclude any portion of an NGE thats not based on some aspect of the policy’s or contract’s experience.
+5. The company may exclude any portion of an NGE that is not based on some aspect of the contract’s experience.

-6. b.
-Is authorized by the board of directors and documented in the board minutes, where the documentation includes the amount of the NGE that arises from other sources.

-However, if the board has guaranteed a portion of the NGE into the future, the company must model that amount.
+6. However, if the board has guaranteed a portion of the NGE into the future, the company must model that amount.
 In other words, the company cannot exclude from its model any NGE that the board has guaranteed for future years, even if it could have otherwise excluded them, based on this subsection.

 Drafting Note: Comments are sought for any insight into whether authorization from the board or documentation should be considered in allowing exclusion of NGEs.